Psyllium fiber is great for your body but it isn’t always the best when taken with certain medications.

 We recommended speaking with a doctor before adding fiber supplements into your diet.

-If you are considering taking fiber supplements, that’s great!
+If you are considering taking digestive supplements, that’s great!
 It shows you are invested in yourself and your body.
-But there are some things you must be cautious of when taking fiber supplements.
+But there are some things you must be cautious of when taking these supplements.

-Our all-natural Fiber Powders are sourced from the husks of the Plantago ovata plant (psyllium).
-Although our fiber comes from some of the best stuff, it has natural negative effects in certain medications.
+Naturlax’s all-natural Psyllium Powders are sourced from the husks of the Plantago ovata plant (psyllium).
+Although our products are plant-based, it has natural negative effects with certain medications.
 See, that’s why it’s important to consult with your doctor, especially if you are taking any medications.